Chimney Lead Flashing Repair Cost

 • A complete pricing breakdown for replacing leadwork on a chimney, including costs with and without scaffolding, along with what such a task usually involves.

-• How to find and hire a chimney specialist.
+• How to find and hire a reliable chimney specialist near you.

 Replacing the leadwork on a chimney?

-On average, replacing leadwork on a chimney will likely cost between £350 and £920, depending on various factors.
+On average, replacing leadwork on a chimney will likely cost between £350 and £920, depending largely on whether or not scaffolding is required.

 Broken chimney leadwork repair costs